 How to form the passé composé?

 The passé composé is a compound tense as its name indicates.
 That means that you need two elements to build a sentence in the passé composé tense.
-You need a helping verb called the auxiliary conjugated in present tense and the past participle of the main verb.
+You need a helping verb called the auxiliary conjugated in the present tense and the past participle of the main verb.
 The helping verb can be avoir or être.
 Most verbs are conjugated with avoir and only a few ones are used with l'auxiliaire être.
-I will dedicate very soon a lesson for the passé composé with être.
+If you want to learn more about the passé composé with être, click here.